selalib/selalib.github.io/doxygen.md

 Every developer is responsible to provide documentation.
 A full doxygen user guide is available on the official website [^1].

-Laura Mendoza [@lasofivec](https://github.com/lasofivec), wrote a script available on github [^2] to comment fortran modules, functions and subroutines of a file.
+[Laura Mendoza](https://github.com/lasofivec), wrote a script available on github [^2] to comment fortran modules, functions and subroutines of a file.
 Basically it will write the needed comment lines.
 It doesn't write the documentation for you (of course) but it could save some time!